An official website of the State of Oregon

-A: You may locate an inmate sentenced to Oregon Department of Corrections by calling VINE (Victim Information Notification Everyday) at (877) 674-8463 or searching through the VINE website.
+A: You may locate an individual sentenced to Oregon Department of Corrections by calling VINE (Victim Information Notification Everyday) at (877) 674-8463 or searching through the VINE website.

 You may also use the online Oregon Offender Search Tool.

 A: Yes.
-There are two ways crime victims can register for notification of an inmate’s release from prison.
+There are two ways crime victims can register for notification of an individuals release from prison.